 playerY += velocityY * dt;

 HGE’s blend mode system controls how sprites combine with the background.
-Additive blending for glowing effects, alpha blending for transparency, multiplicative for shadows.
+Additive blending suits glowing effects, alpha blending handles transparency, and multiplicative blending is the one to reach for shadows.

-For debugging or minimalist visuals, Gfx_RenderLine draws lines directly.
-Useful for collision boxes, pathfinding visualisation, and HUD elements.
+For debugging, or for deliberately minimal visuals, Gfx_RenderLine draws lines directly.
+It is handy for collision boxes, pathfinding visualisation and HUD elements.

-The HGE overview page provides context for how these pieces fit together, and the demo collection shows finished examples of each feature.
+The HGE overview page shows how these parts fit together, and the demo collection gives finished examples of each feature.

-Once you’re comfortable with the basics, HGE supports more advanced techniques:
+Once the foundations are in place, HGE also supports more advanced work:

 The engine gives you the primitives.
-What you build with them is up to you.
+The rest is down to what you build with them.

-Visit the full HGE documentation for the complete API reference, explore the demos for inspiration, or join the forum to connect with other HGE developers.
+Visit the full HGE documentation for the complete API reference, explore the demos for ideas, or join the forum to talk to other HGE developers.